Breastfeeding Peer Support Training

 How Do I Become a Breastfeeding Peer Supporter?

-To apply you would go through your children’s centre who will book you on, agree to take you on as a volunteer and pay the course fee.
-We ask that peer supporters are willing to go through the children’s centre volunteer process which may involve a 2 day induction and will include a DBS check, and then to commit to volunteering for a minimum of 6 months after being cleared to volunteer.
+To apply you would go through your Family Hub, or contact the volunteer service at Derriford hospital.
+We ask that peer supporters are willing to go through the Family Hub or Hospital volunteer process which will include a DBS check, and then to commit to volunteering for a minimum of 6 months after being cleared to volunteer.

 If you were interested in supporting at Derriford in the Maternity unit, volunteers at Derriford have more flexibility over when they can attend with many going in on evenings and /or weekends.

 Peer Support Training runs three times a year.
-The course is 10 sessions (once a week for 2 and a half hours).
-These include a pre-course introductory session and an end of course Celebration where you will receive a certificate and your T-shirt.
+The course is 8 sessions (once a week for 2 and a half hours).
+One course in January runs online on MSTeams and two face to face courses in April/May and September.
 If you have a young baby you can bring him or her with you.
 Courses only run during term time.

-If you would like to find out more, please have a look at the Role of the peer supporter, speak to your midwife or health visitor, or to a peer supporter at one of the Latch On groups.
+If you would like to find out more, please speak to your midwife or health visitor, or to a peer supporter at one of the Latch On groups.

 For more details email livewell.workplacehealth@nhs.net with Peer support as the subject